 The following pictures on the next few pages will provide a quick-reference for patio set-up.

 The warning label to the right is located along the door side inner edge of the ramp.
-Failure to follow this warning may result in loss of warranty coverage.
+Failure to follow this warning may result in injuries and/or loss of warranty coverage.